rrodrigonuez/WP-Revisions-Limit/wp-revisions-limit/README.txt

 Navigate to **Settings > Revisions Limit** in your WordPress Dashboard, and look for the **Revisions Options** section.

 == Changelog ==

+= 1.0.2 =
+* Removed default limit of revisions assign by this plugin.

+= 1.0.1 =
+* Check if WP_POST_REVISIONS is already defined in wp-config.php file.

 = 1.0.0 =
 * Initial public release